0x416c616e/java15_javafx15_jar_template/README.md

 These instructions are intended for Windows.
 Maybe I will add macOS and Linux support in the future, but not now. macOS/Linux can do this mostly the same, but with different relative paths, and using a shell script instead of a .bat + a .vbs.

+run.vbs runs run.bat without opening a window.
+If you run run.bat directly, it will open a command prompt window, which users won't want to see.
+So this template uses a .vbs that runs a .bat that runs a .jar with certain parameters that enable it to work properly with JavaFX.
+It's a convoluted workaround, but it works.
+And I already set up most of the complicated stuff, so you just need to follow the instructions.

 ## Instructions

 ### Setup: